MatanKronfeld1/geometric_agorithms/quadtree.md

     * Therefore, we can "charge" every compressed node to a branching parent.

-**There for, a compressed tree has linear size** (However, the depth can also be linear in the worst case)
+**There for, a compressed tree has linear size**

 ---

 **Applications**

 Consider the problem of reporting all the points inside a given trianlge.

 A regular quadtree might require unbounded space, since the spread of the point set (and therefore the depth) might be arbitrarily large.